Expungement

-In the common law legal system, an expungement or expunction proceeding, is a type of lawsuit in which an individual who has been arrested for or convicted of a crime seeks that the records of that earlier process be sealed or destroyed, making the records nonexistent or unavailable to the general public.
-If successful, the records are said to be "expunged".
-Black's Law Dictionary defines "expungement of record" as the "Process by which record of criminal conviction is destroyed or sealed from the state or Federal repository."
-While expungement deals with an underlying criminal record, it is a civil action in which the subject is the petitioner or plaintiff asking a court to declare that the records be expunged.
+In some common law jurisdictions, an expungement or expunction is a legal process, usually defined by statute, through which a person may petition to have records relating to a prior criminal matter, such as an arrest or conviction, destroyed or sealed so that they are not accessible to the general public.
+The precise legal effect of expungement varies by jurisdiction.
+Black’s Law Dictionary defines "expungement of record" as the "process by which a record of criminal conviction is destroyed or sealed from the state or federal repository."

-A very real distinction exists between an expungement and a pardon.
-When an expungement is granted, the person whose record is expunged may, for most purposes, treat the event as if it never occurred.
+The function of an expungement is significantly different from that of a pardon.
+When an expungement is granted, in many jurisdictions, for most purposes the person whose record is expunged may treat the event as if it never occurred.
 A pardon (also called "executive clemency") does not "erase" the event; rather, it constitutes forgiveness.
 In the United States, an expungement can be granted only by a judge, while a pardon can be granted only by the President of the United States for federal offenses, and the state governor, certain other state executive officers, or the State Board of Pardons and Paroles (varies from state to state) for state offenses.

 Each jurisdiction whose law allows expungement has its own definitions of expungement proceedings.
 Generally, expungement is the process to "remove from general review" the records pertaining to a case.
 In many jurisdictions, however, the records may not completely "disappear" and may still be available to law enforcement, to sentencing judges on subsequent offenses, and to corrections facilities to which the individual may be sentenced on subsequent convictions.

+Benefits

+In some jurisdictions, all records on file within any court, detention or correctional facility, law enforcement or criminal justice agency concerning a person's detection, apprehension, arrest, detention, trial or disposition of an offense within the criminal justice system can be expunged.
+Each state sets its own guidelines for what records can be expunged, or for whether expungements are available at all.

+The petitioner requesting an expungement of all or part of their record will have to complete forms and instructions to submit to the appropriate authority.
+The petitioner may choose to hire an attorney to guide them through the process, or he/she can decide to represent themselves.
+This is called appearing pro se.